Elucidating the Mysteries of Light Bulb Terminology: What Electricians Refer to

 FAQ Section:

-Can I utilize the LED bulb in fixtures that requires incandescent bulbs?
+Can I use LED bulbs in a fixture that needs incandescent bulbs?

-The LED bulb is the most energy efficient and longest-lasting type of bulb.
+They are also the most energy-efficient and longest-lasting kind of bulb.

-How often should I replace my light bulbs?
+How often should I replace my bulbs for light?